Ignore Rules

 PatternEffect

-Note: You need to start your pattern with a * if you don't want it to match the beginning of the URL.
-So using example.com/* as a rule won't ignore https://example.com/something because the rule doesn't start with a *
+Note: Begin your pattern with a * to avoid matching the start of the URL.
+For instance, example.com/* won't exclude https://example.com/something as the rule doesn't commence with *.

-If the options above are not enough for you, we can set up rules based on regular expressions.
-Please get in touch with our support team if you need such rules.
+For scenarios where the above options do not suffice, we can implement custom rules based on regular expressions.
+Please contact our support team for assistance with such configurations.

 Render Counter